House approves budget framework for Trump's 'big' bill after intense wrangling sways GOP holdouts

 WASHINGTON — (AP) — House Republicans narrowly approved their budget framework Thursday, a political turnaround after Speaker Mike Johnson worked into the night to satisfy GOP holdouts who had refused to advance trillions of dollars in tax breaks without deeper spending cuts.

-Johnson stood with Senate Majority Leader John Thune early in the morning at the Capitol and said President Donald Trump's "big, beautiful bill," which seeks as much as $1.5 trillion in cuts to federal programs and services, was on track.
+Johnson stood with Senate Majority Leader John Thune early in the morning at the Capitol to shore up President Donald Trump's "big, beautiful bill," and they committed to seeking at least $1.5 trillion in cuts to federal programs and services.
 The speaker had abruptly halted voting Wednesday night.

-“I believe we have the votes,” said Johnson, R-La.
-“We’ll take the next big step.”

-Thune, R-S.D., also tried to assure House conservatives that many GOP senators are aligned with their pursuit of spending reductions.

 The 216-214 vote pushed the budget plan forward, one more milestone for Johnson, and the next step in a lengthy process to unlock the centerpiece to the president's domestic agenda of tax cuts, mass deportations and a smaller federal government.
 A failed vote, particularly as the economy was convulsing over Trump's trade wars, would have been a major setback for the party in power in Washington.
 Two conservative Republicans voted against it, as did all Democrats.